🕒 Loading... Stockholm

 The nearest city from Smygehuk is Copenhagen (61 km away from the southwest point).

 However, it was not just going to the beach and cycling around the countryside.
 In the south of Sweden, one of the most important city is Malmö.
 The only concern was the transport, without a car was a bit complicated to move from city to city.
-In order to go to Malmö, other volunteers brought me to the train station in Trelleborg and from there I took a bus or a train to Malmö
+In order to go to Malmö, other volunteers brought me to the train station in Trelleborg and from there I took a bus or a train to Malmö.

 Southest point, Sweden Photo by Malena